tellistone/MultinodeDockerLabBuilder-Logdaddy/README.md

 Connect to the ubuntu-logdaddy container.
 Find the Logdaddy script located at /usr/share/logdaddy/logdaddy.sh

-This is configured to send logs to the cluster.
+This is all configured to send logs to the cluster.

+Load it with logs at the subdirectories of ./scripts/logdaddy/log

+Launch it via ./logdaddy.sh

+Parameters:

+-i 5     set the send-rate to that of a 5gb daily ingest cluster.
+Accepts all numbers, not just 5.
+-t 300   set the send-rate to neatly finish in 300 seconds.
+Accepts all numbers, not just 300.
+-l 10    set the script to loop 10x.
+Accepts all numbers, not just 10.
+Set to 0 for infinite loop.